SwampPear/djinn/prompts/basic_context.md

 following root directory: <root_dir>

 # White Space
-Please do not escape any tabs or newlines when writing to a file
+Please do not escape any tabs or newlines when writing to a file.